Anurag-Bhattacharya4199/buildfolio-client/README.md

 - Data Security & Encryption
 - User Authorization & Authentication
 - Allow Users to Upload Images for Profile Pictures & Project Screenshots

+Steps to Run Full-Stack Application
+These are the Steps to Run the Client Application:

+Pre-Requisite: Follow the Steps to setup the Server Application, using the Instructions on https://github.com/Anurag-Bhattacharya4199/buildfolio-server

+1) Now that the server is running, the client application can be run to see the front end of the Full-Stack Web Application
+2) To install all packages, run npm i to create the node_modules folder for the installed packages
+3) To start the application, run npm start
+4) Now the application is running on your browser and can be interacted with to see all features